Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_11.md

-This example is focused on copying files from a source directory to a destination directory based on whether the files contain a specific keyword (in this case, **US**) anywhere in their filenames.
+This example is focused on copying files from a source directory to a destination directory based on whether the files contain a specific keyword (in this case, **"US"**) anywhere in their filenames.
 Here's a detailed summary:
 - The code checks for the existence of the source directory.
 If the source directory is not found, an error message is displayed.
 - If no files are found in the source directory to copy, it displays a message indicating this condition.
 - Before copying each file, it verifies that there is enough free space in the target directory's drive to accommodate the file.
 If there is not enough free space, an error message is displayed.